Barbara Rae (cricketer): Death and legacy

 Barbara Rae Archibald died on 18 Mar 1891 in Bairnsdale, Victoria, at the age of 36.

 A book Bowl the maidens over: our first women cricketers by Louise Zedda-Sampson, published in 2021, tells the story of Rae's involvement in the first women's cricket match held in Australia, and the media responses at the time.

 The Bendigo Historical Society's History House Museum hosted an exhibition in 2024 titled Frisky Matrons & Forward Spinsters: Australia's first women cricketers in Bendigo.
 The exhibition celebrated 150 years since the first recorded women's cricket match had taken place in 1874.

-A statue of Rae has been commissioned as part of the Victorian Women's Public Art Program, and in 2025, it will be located at the entrance to Bendigo's Queen Elizabeth Oval, acknowledging the significant role Rae played in the establishment of the first women's cricket team and match to be played in Australia.
+A bronze statue of Rae was commissioned as part of the Victorian Women's Public Art Program and installed in early 2026.
+The work was created by central Victorian sculptor Liz Johnson, who attended the official unveiling of the statue.
+Located at the entrance to Bendigo's Queen Elizabeth Oval, the statue acknowledges the significant role Rae played in the establishment of the first women's cricket team and match to be played in Australia.

 Despite the initial hostility, Rae's strength and determination played a significant role in the evolution of women's cricket.
 Her role in the historic 1874 and 1875 matches is now seen as a crucial step in women's cricket.
 From being regarded as a 'male-only' sport, women's cricket has since grown to attract record crowds and participation numbers.

+Another woman involved in the early days of women's cricket in Australia was Lily Poulett-Harris (1873 – 1897).
+She founded the first women's cricket league in Australia.
+Rae's two one-off fundraising games predate this by some 20 years.

 The Victoria Women's Cricket Association was founded in 1905, and the Australian Women's Cricket Association in 1931.
 The current competition is run by the Women's National Cricket League.

-Another woman involved in the early days of women's cricket in Australia was Lily Poulett-Harris (1873 – 1897).
-Some have suggested that she was the founder and captain of the first women's cricket team in Australia.
-However, given that her Tasmanian team was established in 1894, Rae's team predates this by some 20 years.